preyeshawaii/Forager/README.md

 ## Project Synopsis
-At the moment, we plan to develop an app for Android
+Based on our team's collective skills, we plan to build an Android app that centers around one of our many interests - we still need to brainstorm which one.

 ## Team Members